 Don’t scrap that old car just yet.
-Who knows, it could turn out to be the next classic collectible.
+Who knows, it could turn out to be the next classic car in Australia.
 Cars serve as icons of their period.
 They pull on our heartstrings, and many have stories to tell.

 In 1933, for instance, Ford built the Coupe Utility as a response to a letter sent by a Gippsland farmer’s wife.
 She said that they could only afford one vehicle that could take them to church on Sundays and their pigs to the market on Mondays.
 Thus, the ute was born in 1934, which Henry Ford fondly nicknamed the ‘Aussie kangaroo chaser’.

 But what makes a classic car?
 Is it its age?
 Is it the make, price, rarity, or popularity?
 Opinions vary, that’s for sure.

 There’s no universal agreement about the exact definition of a classic automobile.
 Everyone agrees, though, that a vehicle can only be considered a classic if it is old.
 How old – is yet another area of divergence.

 A Wikipedia source says that a classic has to be at least 20 years old, while another says the threshold is 25 years.
 Also, other car clubs and organisations all over the world make a distinction between classic, antique, and vintage vehicles.